 The weather was incredible during our visit to Copenhagen with kids so we were outside from dawn until dusk aside from a morning in the Children’s Museum.
-However, for wet weather visits, there are plenty of brilliant places to visit in Copenhagen.
+However, there are plenty of indoor activities in Copenhagen.

 Closer to central Copenhagen and voted last year by Time Magazine as one of the 100 best places to visit, Experimentarium is a brilliant science and technology museum with plenty of hands-on exhibits for kids.
 There are science demonstrations, sea-related experiments at The Beach and bubble play in the Bubblearium.

 Denmark’s national aquarium, Blue Planet is worth a visit for its architecture alone.
 However, as northern Europe’s largest aquarium it does a very good line in all things fishy.
 And there’s plenty of child-specific attractions: my kids would love the water playground, even in the rain.